gsouf/dart-hangul/README.md

 A hangul syllable is composed of 3 jamos:

-- a "cho" jamo that is the first consonant
+- A "cho" jamo that is the first consonant.
-- a "jung" jamo that is the vowel
+- A "jung" jamo that is the vowel
-- an optional "jong" jamo that is the last consonant
+- An optional "jong" jamo that is the last consonant.

-### split a syllable into jamos
+Note that "double" characters such as ᅯ, ㅉ or ㅄ are considered as jamos.

-`HangulSyllable.fromString` will split a given hangul syllable\
+## Split a syllable into 2 or 3 jamos

-and return a valid HangulSyllable instance.
+`HangulSyllable.fromString` will split a given hangul syllable and return an instance of `HangulSyllable`.

 It throws if the given string is not a valid syllable.